 Each year, the games popularity increases, as does the action of the game’s intensity.
 As it approaches its 19th year, now is as good of a time as any to get up to date with how the event works, so that when it rolls around again in early 2020, you will be ready to watch the Women’s six nations championships on TV with all the necessary knowledge required.
 All the information you need is found below.
 What's more, you can be sure you'll never be missing a game with our updated TV sport guide right here!

-There are no events for current selection.
-See more events for Rugby U.
+There are no upcoming events for Six Nations Women.
+See more events for Rugby Union.

 The first six nations happened back in 1996.
 It first started out as a means by which the home nations, England, Ireland, Scotland and Wales could compete against one another in an annual tournament.
 Back then it wasn't known as the Six Nations, but rather the Home International Championship.
 This was a similar format to the men's competition in its conception.
 However, the men's completion was founded over 100 years prior to the women’s version.